ubreddy/rezolve-docs/docs/getting-started/knowledge-base.md

 # Knowledge Base Setup

-Learn how to set up and manage your knowledge base in AITSM to provide efficient self-service support and empower your support team.
+Learn how to set up and manage your knowledge base in Rezolve.ai to provide efficient self-service support and empower your support team.

 ## Overview

-The AITSM Knowledge Base is an AI-powered system that helps you create, organize, and maintain your organization's knowledge articles.
+The Rezolve.ai Knowledge Base is an AI-powered system that helps you create, organize, and maintain your organization's knowledge articles.

 _Suggested Image: "kb-overview-diagram.png" - A diagram showing the knowledge base architecture with AI components_